true-async/php-true-async-rfc/basic.md

 If a task group is being disposed, it means the user clearly understands that all coroutines launched within it should also be terminated.

-`TaskGroup` is convenient to use in combination with `Scope`, provided that the `$scope` object belongs exclusively to the `TaskGroup`.
+`TaskGroup` is convenient to use in combination with `Scope`, if the `$scope` object belongs exclusively to the `TaskGroup`.
 In that case, when the `TaskGroup` goes out of scope, the `Scope` object and all associated tasks will be destroyed together.

 #### TaskGroup Race